Last modified: 2020-03-05 | Approximate reading time 6 mins

 Interested in growing closer to your family?
-Well, you may not have a choice if you’ve considered living in a multi-generational home.
-It can’t be denied that times are tough on generations young, old and everything in between.
+Well, this may be the best option if you’ve considered living in a multi-generational home.
+It can’t be denied that times are tough on young people, old people and everything in between.
 Especially for those changing jobs or making their way out of university, the economy is a tough space.
 For this reason and many others, more and more families find themselves living underneath one roof and trying to make it work, together.

 There are many types of multigenerational homes.
 Oftentimes in big cities, apartment building owners live in the same place as their kids, but each with their independent apartments.
 In the case of single-family homes, bear in mind that you’ll likely be sharing all common spaces.
 In some cases, maybe consider building a small addition over the garage, in the backyard, in the attic or even the basement, as long as space allows.

 This way, although common spaces are shared, your bedroom could act as a retreat from the regular areas of the household.
 Both of these options are great ways to keep family members nearby while offering everyone a little bit of privacy.
 However, do keep in mind that this option could be an expensive one, and may end up costing more than you can afford.

 Looking for contractors to build a multigenerational home?